Robert-Jia00129/Machine-Learning-Intro/Progross Report/README.md

 - [ ] Read paper on SGD.
 Hopefully I could finish it
 - [ ] Read paper on Automatic_Differentiation.
 Hopefully this too.
 - [ ] Recap Lessons for multi-variable calculus
+---
+## May 25 Update:
+### Finished Tasks:
+- [x] Revised HW2 Part 2.3.1 so it can take any input.
+- [x] Learned how to download packages in jupyter notebook directly using !pip
+- [x] Learned to add horizontal lines in .md files
+- [x] Finished Paper on SGD
+- [x] Research on sharp minimum and broad minimum.

+### Tasks for tomorrow:
+- [ ] Read paper on Automatic_Differentiation.
+- [ ] Review more on multi-variable calculus classes